Do Dogs Like Being Hugged?

 Questions

-• Do Dogs like Being Hugged?
+• Do dogs like being hugged?

 Wrapping your arms around a dog and giving them a little squeeze might feel like a normal thing for you to do to show affection, but it can actually be confining and stressful for our four-legged friends.
 It can trigger anxiety and cause them to become uncomfortable.
 By learning how to tell when your pup is a little stressed by something you do, you can be more mindful of what they do and don’t enjoy.
+It’s all about gauging your individual dog’s reaction to your affection and you’ll soon know, do dogs like it when you hug them?

-Every Pooch is Unique!
+Every pooch is unique!

 That isn’t to say that every dog absolutely despises hugs, it just means that every dog is an individual and some may enjoy them, some might tolerate them, and some might flee the room at the sight of an incoming squeeze.